Uninett/Argus/docs/index.rst

 Welcome to Argus' documentation!
 ================================

-   Argus is an alert aggregator for network monitoring systems.
+   Argus is an alert aggregator for monitoring systems.

 .. toctree::
    about-argus